A BRIEF HISTORY OF LIMERICK, IRELAND

 The next siege of Limerick took place in 1690.
 In 1688 the Catholic king of England, James II was deposed.
 The next year he landed in Ireland with French troops.
 The Irish rose in support but in 1690 they were defeated at the Battle of the Boyne.
 James fled to France and his army retreated westwards.
 Despite the defeat at the Boyne in June they decided to defend the city.
 William of Orange the new English king arrived on 8 August.
 William then waited for his heavy cannons to brought from Dublin.
 However, the cannons were intercepted by Patrick Sarsfield on 11 August.
 They destroyed the ammunition, wagons, and horses.
 However, this audacious move only delayed the inevitable.

 The siege began in late August and on the 25th a breach was made in the walls of the city.
 Williams forces then attempted to break through the breach but they were repulsed.
 William's men were running out of ammunition and the end of August the siege was lifted.

 The siege was resumed in 1691 when an English army was sent under a Dutchman named Ginkel.
 (William of Orange was king of Holland as well as England).
 On 8 September 1691 Ginkel's men began the bombardment and soon made a breach in the walls of Englishtown.
 On 22nd September the English soldiers crossed the Shannon on a pontoon bridge and attacked the earthwork a French officer ordered his men to raise the drawbridge before the Irish troops could cross.
 The English then massacred the Irish soldiers.
-The remaining defenders were demoralised by this disaster and next day (23 September) they asked for a truce.
+The remaining defenders were demoralized by this disaster and next day (23 September) they asked for a truce.
 Limerick surrendered on 3rd October 1691.

-However the English did not honour the treaty.
+However the English did not honor the treaty.
 The stone on which the treaty of Limerick was signed was preserved and in 1865 it was placed on a granite pedestal.

 In the late 17th century a palace was built for the Protestant Bishops of Limerick.
 The Widows Alms Houses for the soldiers of widows were built in 1691.